Texans never trail while handing Cowboys 5th straight loss, 34-10

 Already without Prescott, the Cowboys lost tight end Jake Ferguson to a concussion and perennial All-Pro right guard Zack Martin and left guard Tyler Smith to ankle injuries.
 Rush was sacked five times, three on the same possession when Martin and Smith were injured.

-The Texans didn’t need much from Stroud, who has been in a mini-slump.
-He threw for 257 yards with an early interception on fourth down.
+Stroud, who has been in a mini-slump, threw for 257 yards while avoiding any mistakes after an early interception on fourth down.
+It was the third time in five games without a touchdown pass, and he has two TDs and three picks in that stretch.

 Rush was 32 of 55 for 354 yards with a touchdown and an interception.
 Turpin had three catches for 86 yards.